-EU-wide services phone numbers are needed for services of social value.
+After a public consultation it was decided that further harmonisation of the numbering space for businesses was not necessary.
+Nevertheless, EU-wide phone are needed for services of social value.
 The most commonly known EU-wide phone numbers are: EU's emergency number 112 and the 116 harmonised numbers for services of social value, including missing children hotline 116 000.
-As of May 2013, the majority of assigned 116 numbers are still not operational, and the 116 000 service is not yet operational in all Member States.
+As of December 2012, the majority of assigned 116 numbers are still not operational, and the 116 000 service is not yet operational in all Member States.

 Also the work is on-going to link e-Call system with the emergency 112 number.